Construction Equipment Global

 1906

-Even before the age of the tractor, Munktell starts to build construction machinery, with his first creation a steam-powered road roller.
+Even before the age of the tractor, Munktell starts building construction machinery.
+His first creation is a steam-powered road roller.

 1913